Quodatum/xqdoca/README.md

 Runs with BaseX 9.5.1+ 9.7.99

 ## Install
-1. unzip dist bundle to a folder, or clone the respostory
+1. unzip dist bundle to a folder, or clone the respository
 1. Add the `/bin` folder from above to your `PATH`
 1. Execute `xqdoca -install` in a command window to ensure required repository modules are installed.